Expurple/smawg/README.md

 ### **Missing essential features** (in progress):

-* A lot of core concepts: maps, attacking, redeploying, rewarding...
+* A lot of core concepts: abandoning regions, using reinrofcements, getting coin rewards...
 * Implementation of unique race abilities.

 ### Future plans: